Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/elements/cell.rst

 Definition
 ~~~~~~~~~~

-A cell from the `title block`_ is the most basic storage unit avaliable.
+A cell from the `title block`_ is the most basic storage unit available.
 The three different
 type of cells are: empty cell, text cell and logo cell.

 Empty cell